oliviasylee/text-editor/README.md

 - [Questions](#Questions)

 ## Installation
 - To use the application on your local machine, download or clone the repository.
-After navigating to the root directory, run the command "npm i" to install the necessary dependencies.
+After navigating to the root directory, run the command 'npm i' to install the necessary dependencies.
 To start your application, run 'npm run start:dev' and 'npm start'.

-- Follow [this link](https://wnte-oslee.herokuapp.com/) and click the Install button to use it like a native app on your pc.
+- Follow [this link](https://wnte-oslee.herokuapp.com/) and click the Install button on your pc or mobile.

 ## Usage
 Live HEROKU application deployed at: [Click here](https://wnte-oslee.herokuapp.com/) <br> <br>